Television Show Characters and Treatments

 Great concepts transform into great shows when the story is engaging and unique.
 Often, what makes the story engaging and unique are its characters.
 Typically, most stories have four central characters: the hero, the anti-hero, the love interest and the buddy.
-Think of "Scooby-Doo," "Buffy the Vampire Slayer," "Will & Grace," "Heroes," "My Name is Earl" and even "The Price is Right."
+Think of "Scooby-Doo," "Buffy the Vampire Slayer," "Will & Grace," "Heroes," "My Name is Earl."
 They all have these four central characters or at least build on this template.
 In some cases, the peripheral characters are so well drawn that they end up becoming central characters.
-Some examples are: the Fonz ("Happy Days"), my brother Darryl and my other brother Darryl ("Newhart") and Mr. Big ("Sex and the City").
+Some examples are the Fonz ("Happy Days"), Darryl and his other brother Darryl ("Newhart") and Mr. Big ("Sex and the City").
 In short, well written, quirky, lovable and ultimately believable characters keep people watching a show.

-In addition to these four main characters, most stories follow a basic scenario -- usually something is desired or needed, obstacle prevents it, hero prevails and gains insight.
+In addition to these four main characters, most stories follow a basic scenario — usually something is desired or needed, obstacle prevents it, the hero prevails and gains insight.
 Because it is extremely important to immediately capture the reader's (and potential viewers') attention, you'll want to present the conflict right away.
-And remember -- the story should be well structured, with a clearly defined beginning, middle and end.
+And remember — the story should be well structured, with a clearly defined beginning, middle and end.

 To push the concept forward, you'll need to put it together in a readable or tellable version.
 You can do this in several ways.
 One such way is by writing a script.
 A script is a fully fleshed-out narrative that includes detailed character development, descriptions of the environment and physical direction for the characters.
 It is written in a specific format to include scenes, movement and dialogue.